Nimrat Kaur: Career expansion (2016–present)

 In 2016, she acted in the war drama Airlift, alongside Akshay Kumar.
 Based on the civil operation of evacuation of Indians based in Kuwait during the Iraq-Kuwait war, the film was released on 22 January to mostly positive reviews.
 Rajeev Masand in his review wrote: "For the most part, the film feels authentic, and Nimrat Kaur blends right in.
 Just a wee bit awkward in the early scenes, she comes into her own by the time she must deliver a scathing monologue during a crisis of faith over her husband's actions."
 The film was a financial success.
 Kaur also began portraying Rebecca Yedlin in the second season of the American television series Wayward Pines in 2016.

 In 2017, Kaur starred as Captain Shikha Sharma in the Hindi web series The Test Case and received positive response.
 She returned for the eighth and final season of Homeland as a series regular in February 2020.
 A Harini Prasad of The New Indian Express commented on her "commendable acting chops" and the "positive response" she has received for her work in the final season.

-After a four year hiatus, Kaur co-starred in the 2022 Netflix film Dasvi, playing Haryana's CM alongside Abhishek Bachchan.
+After a four-year hiatus, Kaur co-starred in the 2022 Netflix film Dasvi, playing Haryana's CM alongside Abhishek Bachchan.
 Grace Cyril of India Today reviewed the film and stated, "Though Nimrat Kaur's character in Dasvi was confusing, she lit up the film with her performance."

 In 2023, she portrayed Yanna Seldon in the second season of the science fiction series Foundation.
 In the same year, she played School counsellor in the web series School of Lies.
 She played an inspector in Sajini Shinde Ka Viral Video, her final work of the year.
 Saibal Chatterjee of NDTV praised her and said, "It is Nimrat Kaur who saves the day with a solid, admirably consistent performance as the investigator who has much more on her plate than just a case of a missing girl."

-Kaur will next appear in the 2025 film Sky Force, and season three of the television series |The Family Man.
+Kaur next appeared in the 2025 film Sky Force, in her second collaboration with Akshay Kumar after Airlift (2016), and season three of the television series The Family Man.